waqaarkhan92/Oblicore/EP_Compliance_Technical_Architecture_Stack.md

 # Summary

-This Technical Architecture & Stack document defines the complete technical infrastructure for the EP Compliance platform.
+This Technical Architecture & Stack document defines the complete technical infrastructure for the Oblicore platform.
 Key decisions:

 - **Database:** Supabase (PostgreSQL) with RLS for multi-tenant isolation
 - **Background Jobs:** BullMQ with Redis for reliable job processing